abessifi/oh-my-box/README.md

-`Oh-My-Box` is a set of [Packer](www.packer.io) templates, [Ansible](www.ansible.com) playbooks and Shell scripts which can be used to prepare a bunch of [Vagrant](www.vagrantup.com) boxes (based on other GNU/Linux minimal images).
-The created boxes can be used, for example, to develop and test Ansible roles on different `GNU/Linux` distributions.
-Yes, Ansible roles compatibility matters !

 ## Description

-For instance, the idea may be to prepare a basic vagrant boxes with specific `Ansible` and stable `Ruby` versions which can be used, for example, to run [test-kitchen](http://kitchen.ci):

-- Create a virtual environment
-- Install the Ansible role to be tested
-- Run Ansible to provision the target environment
-- Run all acceptance tests (using [serverspec](http://serverspec.org/) for instance)

-`Oh-My-Box` uses Packer and Vagrant tools to:
+`Oh-My-Box` is a set of [Packer](www.packer.io) templates, [Ansible](www.ansible.com) playbooks and Shell scripts which can be used to prepare a bunch of [Vagrant](www.vagrantup.com) boxes (based on a minimal GNU/Linux images). `Oh-My-Box` uses Packer and Vagrant tools to:

 - Download a minimal image
-- Create a virtual machine (Actually, only Virtualbox is supported)
+- Create a virtual machine (Actually, only Virtualbox provider is supported)
-- Provision it using Ansible ;)
+- Provision it using Ansible
 - Package the VM to a new Vagrant box
-- Add/Push the new created box to the Vagrant local/remote repository
+- Add the new created box to the Vagrant local repository

 ## Requirements

 - Virtualbox (tested with 5.0)
 - Packer (>= v0.8.6)
 - Vagrant (>= v1.7)

+## Test case

+The created boxes can be used, for example, to develop and test Ansible roles on different `GNU/Linux` distributions.
+Yes, Ansible roles compatibility matters !
+For instance, the idea may be to prepare a basic Vagrant boxes with specific `Ansible` and `Ruby` versions which can be used, for example, to run acceptance tests against the Ansible role using [test-kitchen](http://kitchen.ci):

+- Create a virtual environment
+- Install the Ansible role to be tested
-- Ansible (tested with v1.9)
+- Run Ansible to provision the target environment
+- Run all acceptance tests (using [serverspec](http://serverspec.org/) for instance)

 ## Usage

-Run the script `oh-my-box.sh` which gets the basic vagrant boxes names to provision from the script arguments:
+If the boxes you want to use exist already in the [Vagrant Cloud](https://atlas.hashicorp.com/boxes/search?vagrantcloud), just run the script `oh-my-box.sh` which gets their names from the script arguments and checks them out.

+Otherwise, if the boxes list didn't exist, `oh-my-box` will create them for you based on the specified distros names.

 	$ ./oh-my-box.sh [options]

-After provisioning the VMs with specific Ansible and Ruby versions, the script generates new vagrant boxes:
+After provisioning and packaging, new Vagrant boxes are generated.
+E.g:

-	debian/jessie64   =>  <system_username>/jessie64-ansible
+	<system_username>/debian-jessie-ansible
-	bento/centos-7.1  =>  <system_username>/centos-7.1-ansible
+	<system_username>/centos-7.1-ansible

 ### Options